Solving the Challenge: Ordering Images on Shopify

 Consolidates Images from All Stores Into One Unified Library

-The DAM consolidated every image for the products in all stores into a single unified digital library.
+The DAM consolidated every visual for the products in all stores into a single unified digital library.
 All its electric drill photos, power saw pictures, sander images, and pneumatic tool visuals now existed in one place.
-This eliminated the fragmented storage challenges Rockwell faced—no more digging through scattered folders and external drives containing incomplete image subsets.
+This eliminated the fragmented storage challenges Rockwell faced—no more digging through scattered folders and external drives containing incomplete subsets.
 Every approved asset was now in the DAM for their marketing team to easily find and distribute to any store.

 Most importantly, the consolidated library ensured Rockwell had one source of truth for each power tool image.
-There was no more confusion about which scattered folder contained the latest image version.
+There was no more confusion about which scattered folder contained the latest version.
 The DAM became the definitive repository, housing the definitive visuals.

 With simplified access to all creative assets in one view, Rockwell gained control over their image management process.
-Their marketers could swiftly locate, share, and enhance images as needed to optimize the customer experience on each Shopify store.
+Their marketers could swiftly locate, share, and enhance pictures as needed to optimize the customer experience on each Shopify store.

 Allows Bulk Image Editing and Reordering Across All Stores Simultaneously

 For example, let’s say the company wants its cordless power drill hero shots to appear first on the pro contractor site while highlighting lifestyle photos on its main site.
-Rather than manually rearranging the sequence on each site, they can use the DAM to reorder those images in bulk instantly.
+Rather than manually rearranging the sequence on each site, they can use the DAM to reorder those in bulk instantly.

 Shopify-Syncs Ordered Images To All Connected Stores Automatically